-Much like the kopfring, the antirichochet plates were attached to bombs to reduce ricocheting, but it’s construction is entirely different, consisting of a plate attached to the suspension bolt socket.
+Much like the kopfring, the anti ricochet plates were attached to bombs to reduce ricocheting, but it’s construction is entirely different, consisting of a plate attached to the suspension bolt socket.

 The Type I was only used on the SC 250 and was constructed of a conical cup with a dished plate welded to it.

 The Type II was used for SC 50 bombs.
-A cilinder, 15 mm in diameter and 2.4 cm thick is machined to fit over the nose of the bomb.
-A circular cup of 86 mm diamter with a hole in the center is is welded to this cilinder.
+A cylinder, 15 mm in diameter and 2.4 cm thick is machined to fit over the nose of the bomb.
+A circular cup of 86 mm diameter with a hole in the centre is is welded to this cylinder.
 The construction is attached to the nose of the bomb with a bolt to the suspension socket at the nose of the bomb.

-A stabo bomb, short for StachelBomben “spike bomb”, were the name for bombs with an spike on the nose.
+A stabo bomb, short for Stachelbombe, “spike bomb”, were the name for bombs with an spike on the nose.
 They were quite rare and not used much.
-Contrary to common misconception, these spikes were not for piercing armour, nor were they used to detonate the bomb above ground like the daily cutter fuse or dinort rod.
+Contrary to common misconception, these spikes were not for piercing armour, nor were they used to detonate the bomb above ground like the daily cutter fuse or Dinort rod.

-They were mostly used against railway lines and simular infrastructure were precision bombing was required.
+They were mostly used against railway lines and similar infrastructure were precision bombing was required.

-Unlike most other modification these spikes were not connected to the front suspension socket in the bomb, but could only be connected to specially produced bombs with a treaded lug at the nose.
-These bombs were from the best possible quality, and were affixed with Stabo.
+Unlike most other modification these spikes were not connected to the front suspension socket in the bomb.
+Instead these bombs were specially manufactured with a threaded lug at the nose, on which the Stabo could be attached.
+These bombs were generally held to high quality standards.